 Yes, Game Pass offers a flexible payment plan that allows you to pay for the service in monthly installments.
 The catch is that you'll end up paying slightly more than if you paid in one lump sum.

-If you opt to pay monthly, you'll pay four installments of $29.99.
-All together it will cost you $119.96 compared to the one-time price of $99.99.
+If you opt to pay monthly, you'll spend four installments of $29.99.
+Altogether it will cost you $119.96 compared to the one-time price of $99.99.
 So it's a few bucks more, but an excellent way to start enjoying games right away even if you can't pay the full up-front cost.

 NFL Game Pass promo codes, discount code, and coupons

-You may have different luck, but to my knowledge Game Pass promo codes and coupons typically don't work.
+You may have different luck, but I don't believe that Game Pass promo codes and coupons work.
+So I'd avoid sites that promote these options as they're likely being shady.

 The only NFL Game Pass promo that I see advertised, and which I have access to as an affiliate, is the 7-day free trial.
 That's the best deal going if you'd like to try out the service for yourself.